nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 Interference waltz, a delicate spin,

-Qubits colliding, creating a din.
+Qubits colliding, creating a din

 Patterns appear in the quantum ballet,

-A graceful chaos in a mysterious display.
+A graceful chaos in a mysterious display

 &nbsp;
 *[ Interference Waltz]*